pritchardlabatpsu/goloco/README.md

 git clone https://github.com/pritchardlabatpsu/goloco.git
 ```

 This repository is also publically available through Zenodo ([https://doi.org/10.5281/zenodo.14249073](https://doi.org/10.5281/zenodo.14249073)).
-This DOI does not contain the inference dataset as it is linked to the tagged releases from this Github Repo, which cannot store all the inference models.
-See the download data section below for the Zenodo library with the inference models dataset.
+This DOI does not contain the inference models as it is linked to the tagged releases from this Github Repo, which cannot store all the inference models due to size limitations.
+See the [download data](#download-inference-models) section below for the Zenodo library with the inference models dataset.

 #### File Structure:
 The cloned repository will have the following file structure: